35 Thornwood Drive Suite 200 Ithaca, NY 14850

 Eckenrode, J., Zielinski, D., Smith, El., Marcynszyn, L., Henderson, C., Kitzman, H., Cole, R., Powers, J., and Olds, D. “Child Maltreatment and the early onset of problem behaviors: Can a program of nurse home visitation break the link?”
 Development and Psychopathology, 13 (2001), 873-890.

 Since 1985, I have been on the research staff of the Familiy Life Development Center now the Bronfenbrenner Center for Translational Research.
-I currently serve as the Project Director and PI of the Assets Coming Together (ACT) for Youth Center for Community Action (CCA) an intermediary that supports the implementation of positive youth development strategies and evidence based sexual health programs throughout communities and youth serving programs across New York State.
-ACT for Youth, based at Cornell in the BCTR, collaborates with the University of Rochester Division of Adolescent Medicine and Cornell Cooperative Extension in NYC, to provide training, technical assistance, resources and evaluation support for grantees funded by the New York State Department of Health to promote adolescent sexual health.
+I currently serve as the Project Director and PI of the Assets Coming Together (ACT) for Youth Center for Community Action, an intermediary that supports the implementation of positive youth development strategies and evidence based sexual health programs throughout communities and youth serving programs across New York State.
+ACT for Youth, based at Cornell in the BCTR, collaborates with the University of Rochester Division of Adolescent Medicine and Cornell Cooperative Extension in NYC, to provide training, technical assistance, resources and evaluation support for grantees funded by the New York State Department of Health to promote adolescent sexual health and prevent risky behaviors.
 I am interested in the application of knowledge to practice and in using research to improve the lives of children, youth and families.
-Much of my work focuses on supporting the implementation and evaluation of evidence based programs that promote adolescent sexual health of grantees located across New York State The COE also supports several other DOH funded initiatives, one that works with 9-12 year olds to support their transition to adolescence, and one that works with teen parents in order to promote health, education, economic and social outcomes.
-I have a new collaboration with the NYS Dept of Health on a CDC funded research grant to test the efficacy of a curricul to reduce risk of sexual violence perpetation among middle school boys.
-The DOH will be expanding their focus in adolescewnt health to include violence prevention.
+Much of my work focuses on supporting the implementation and evaluation of evidence based programs that promote adolescent sexual health of grantees located across New York State ACT also supports several other DOH funded initiatives, one that works with 9-12 year olds to support their transition to adolescence, and one that works with teen parents in order to promote health, education, economic and social outcomes.
+I currently have an additional collaboration with the NYS Dept of Health on a CDC funded research grant to test the efficacy of a curricula designed to reduce risk of sexual violence perpetation among middle school boys.
+The DOH will be expanding its focus on violence prevention as a public health issue for adolescents.
 Our research is used by policy makers at the DOH who incorporate our findings into their programs, initiatives and strategies.
 My research interests include positive youth development, adolescent sexual health, implementation science, program evaluation, violence prevention, and youth homelessness.
 I have a special interest in participatory research approaches with youth and have been involved in a number of projects that engage youth as research and evaluation partners.
 I have had a long standing project collaborating with a community based organization that serves homeless youth.
 We have conducted a participatory research project, partnering with homeless youth to study the scope and nature of youth homelessness.
-We have collected data 4 times in the past 12 years and have used these data to improve services for at risk youth in the Ithaca community.
+We have collected data 5 times in the past 16 years.
+The findings have been used to increase funding and services (including housing) for homeless youth.
+I also have a small grant to help a community agency design a new shelter for homeless youth.
+We have been conducting focus groups with homeless youth gathering their input on features of an emergency housing which most appeal to them.
+These ideas will be given to design students who will generate designs for the new shelter that is being built in Ithaca for homeless youth.

-I serve as PI and Project Director for the Assets Coming Together (ACT) for Youth Center for Community Action and oversee and manage several additional youth development and adolescent health research projects, and grants and contracts (e.g., Federal Formula Funds grants, Office of Adolescent Health Teen Pregnancy Prevention funding with Oswego county and Pregnancy Assistance Fund with the Pathways to Success project).
+I serve as PI and Project Director for the Assets Coming Together (ACT) for Youth Center for Community Action and oversee and manage several additional youth development and adolescent health research projects, and grants and contracts (e.g., Federal Capacity Funds grants, Office of Adolescent Health Teen Pregnancy Prevention funding with Oswego county, Pregnancy Assistance Fund with the Pathways to Success project).
 I manage the budgets and contracts for all ACT for Youth research projects, communicating with fiscal units in state agencies and Cornell.
-I also manage and supervise 10 staff based at Cornell, and 5 staff based off campus.
-I am a co-investigator on a CDC funded grant that is testing the effeicacy of a violence prevention curriculum and oversee the budgets and workplans for this effort.
+I also manage and supervise 10 staff based at Cornell, and 2 staff based off campus.
+I am a co-investigator on a CDC funded grant that is testing the efficacy of a violence prevention curriculum and oversee the budgets and workplans for this effort.
+I oversee all contracts for our fee for service efforts which have been steadily increasing over these last several years.